superbunker/Website/_guides/community-support-for-automations.md

 ---
 <a name="codeofconduct"></a>
 ## CODE_OF_CONDUCT.md
-We have set up the Code of Conduct for you already.
-When we create a new repo for you it will contain a file that you just need to edit to add your project name.
+When we create a new repo for you it will contain a Code of Conduct file for that you just need to edit to add your project name.
 Please do not edit any other details.
 If you have suggested revisions, please let us know by opening an [issue](https://github.com/100Automations/Website/issues/new?assignees=&labels=&template=blank-issue.md&title=).

-Importing your automation from your own repository:
+If importing your automation from your own repository:
 - add our [default Code of Conduct](https://github.com/100Automations/.github/blob/master/CODE_OF_CONDUCT.md)

 ### Template: